Terre Haute House: Attempts at revival

 The board member who changed the course of the Daseke project was Greg Gibson, whose family, at the time, owned the only full-service hotel in the downtown area, the Larry Bird's "Boston Connection" (which is now a Days Inn with no connection to Bird).
 Terre Haute First National Bank had decided, despite some reservations, to fund the Daseke project.
 When bank board member Gibson learned of the bank's intention, he successfully blocked it to protect his interest in the Boston Connection.

 Another group of potential investors, with Daseke on board, then turned to a proposal that would have converted the hotel into senior citizen housing.
 This, too, fell by the wayside.

 Later that year, in an interview with the Tribune-Star for a special series of articles on the Hulman family, Tony George, Tony Hulman's grandson and the face of today's Hulman family empire, damned the Terre Haute House with faint praise while basically reiterating the family's indifference toward the old hotel.
 “I think architecturally it's significant, historically it's significant and it would be really nice to see it somehow evolve to be part of the downtown again,” he said.
 “I just don't think that we are in any position to develop it ourselves, given everything else that's going on.
 If no one develops it, we'll probably demolish it.”

-In 2002, following Tony George’s pronouncement regarding his general disinterest in the Terre Haute House John R. Bischoff met with Hulman officials Jeff Belskus, Curt Brighton, and Fred Nation and convinced them to consider one last effort to renovate the property.
+In 2002, following Tony George's pronouncement regarding his general disinterest in the Terre Haute House, John R. Bischoff met with Hulman officials Jeff Belskus, Curt Brighton, and Fred Nation, and convinced them to consider one last effort to renovate the property.
 Bischoff, along with local attorney C. Joseph Anderson and Charles Faust of Summit Hotel Management formed Haute Maison Development LLC for that purpose.
 Haute Maison struck a deal with Marriott Corporation.
 HNTB became the architect of record and F. A. Wilhelm was selected to renovate the structure.

-Complicating the effort to fund the project was the fact that Mayor Judy Anderson, in office at the beginning of Haute Maison’s effort, was the sister-in-law of Haute Maison partner C. Joseph Anderson.
+Complicating the effort to fund the project was that Mayor Judy Anderson, in office at the beginning of Haute Maison's effort, was the sister-in-law of Haute Maison partner C. Joseph Anderson.
 Anderson was already under attack for choosing one of her sons to serve as her administrative assistant and for granting another son a city sidewalk contract.
 Many political observers believe such decisions significantly contributed to her defeat by Kevin Burke in the May 2003 mayoral primary.